pchemguy/spec-kit/templates/capabilities/capabilities.md

 ---

-#### Non-Functional and Form-Factor Aspects (NFFF Aspects)
+#### Non-Functional and Form-Factor Capability (NFFF Capability)

 ##### Definition and Role

-Represents a distinct user-facing form, access path, interface modality, runtime environment, or operational experience whose semantics do not operate on conceptual core state.
+A **NFFF aspect** is a user-facing form, access path, interaction mode, interface modality, runtime environment, delivery characteristic, or operational experience identified during capability decomposition.

+NFFF aspects do not operate on conceptual core state.
+They describe how the user accesses, interacts with, receives, runs, or experiences the target scope.

 An NFFF Aspect: